-Late summer, early fall… Time for garden mums, harvest moons, peaches and an X-file maggot poking its head out of the side of your little dog or cat.
-That’s right, folks, it’s Cuterebra time.
+Late summer/early fall.
+That means it’s time for garden mums, harvest moons, peaches and an X-file maggot poking its head out of the side of your little dog or cat.
+That’s right, it’s Cuterebra time.

 Never heard of a Cuterebra?
 You’re not alone.
-These botflies are not that common, but when a pet owner finds one, they don’t forget it.
+These botflies are not that common, but when people find one on their pet, they don’t forget it.

 The Cuterebra fly is a large, non-biting, fat fly that lays its eggs near rodent or rabbit burrows on grass, rocks and vegetation.

-Then, for their next Grimm trick, these creepy little larvae travel under the skin of your pet and set up house somewhere on the head, neck or body.
+- Then these creepy little larvae travel under the skin of your pet and set up house somewhere on the head, neck or body.
 The creeps grow inside their little houses, creating round swellings, little larvae bungalows — sometimes called warbles.
-(Here’s a gross photo of them.)
+(Here’s a pretty gross photo of them.)

-Feeling a little sick to your stomach, you run to your medicine cabinet and get your tweezers for a DIY surgery, right?
-WRONG.
+Feeling a little sick to your stomach, you run to your medicine cabinet and get your tweezers for a do-it-yourself surgery, right?
+Wrong.
 Although icky and disgusting, this is not an emergency.
-Mr. Thing has actually been squirming around inside Mr. Tibbs for about a month by now.
-He became obvious to you only now because he has to come up and out for a breath of fresh air.
-Seriously!
-Save the tweezers for your eyebrows — call the vet.
+Mr. Thing has actually been squirming around inside your pet for about 1 month by now.
+Save the tweezers for your eyebrows — call the veterinarian.

 It’s important to remove the Cuterebra in one piece.
-If you break the ugly little critter into pieces inside his little happy house, you can create a large inflammatory reaction in your pet.
-Take-home message: The pet goes to the vet, gets the Cuterebra removed, the wound treated, and healing is usually uneventful.
+If you break it into pieces, you can create a large inflammatory reaction in your pet.

-I was awakened the other evening by a very calm dog owner.
-“There’s a maggot in a hole on my terrier, and I can see its head going in and out.”
+I was awakened the other evening by a very calm woman.
+“There’s a maggot in a hole on my terrier, and I can see its head going in and out,” she said.

 Preventing Alien Invasions

-Cuterebra are usually one single critter, rating about a five out of 10 on the gross-out scale.
+Cuterebra are usually a single critter, rating about a 5 out of 10 on the gross-out scale.